MdJakiulRashidKhan/MdJakiulRashidKhan-AWS_learning/Day-10/README.md

-# ☁️ AWS Highly Available Load Balanced Architecture
+# ☁️ AWS Highly Available Load Balanced Architecture with WAF Security

 ## 🎯 Project Goal
 This project demonstrates how to build a **Highly Available Load Balanced Web Architecture** using AWS services: